Goooler/shadow/README.md

 # Gradle Shadow

 Gradle plugin for creating fat/uber JARs with support for package relocation.
+This is a fork of the upstream repository to publish changes in [johnrengelman/shadow/pull/876](https://github.com/johnrengelman/shadow/pull/876).

 ## Documentation